top of page

 The above recipe highlights how narcissism is created through a combination of nature and nurture.
 There are certain heritable traits involved, though a large part of the equation is parenting and conditioning in the early years of life.

 For healthy development of self-worth and self-esteem, a child needs to learn that they have intrinsic value - part of this is achieved by having trust that their caregivers will consistently meet their needs without strings attached.
-On the other hand, neglect, abuse and conditional love teach a child that they don't matter at all, or they're only valued when they're serving a purpose.
+On the other hand, neglect, abuse and conditional love teach a child that they don't matter at all, or they're only valued when they're serving a specific purpose.

 Serving a purpose can take on many forms: